 Other types of diabetes mellitus

-- Endocrinopathies: , acromegaly
+- Endocrinopathies: Cushing disease, acromegaly

-- Drug-induced diabetes: e.g., corticosteroids
+- Drug-induced diabetes, e.g., due to corticosteroids (steroid diabetes)

 - Rare immunological diseases:

 - Other genetic syndromes that are associated with diabetes mellitus (e.g., Down syndrome)